arashfahim/Corporate-Governance-and-Asset-Pricing/README.md

 where $H(\Gamma)=\inf_i\lbrace-\frac{\theta^2_i}{2}\Gamma-\rho_i\rbrace$.
 Then, we determine triplet $(x_0,x_1,x_2)$ such that $V(x_0)=\mu/r-\gamma/r x_0$, $U(x_1)+1=0$, and $U^{\prime}(x_2)=0$.
 By iterating over $u_0$, we converge towrad achieving $x_0=x_1=x_2$.
 Upon achieving this goal, $V$ is the solution to the variational  HJB and $U$ and $U^\prime$ are its first and second derivatives of $V$.

+In each iteration of the code, the nonlinear system of ODEs is solved by ```from scipy import integrate``` .

 After finding $V$ and $V^{\prime\prime}$, the optimal contract is described as below:

 1. Optimal monitoring strategy: $I(x)=argmin_i \lbrace -\frac{\theta^2_i}{2} V^{\prime\prime}(x)-\rho_i\rbrace $, and, therefore, $\theta(x)=\lambda\sigma_{I(x)}$ and  $\rho(x)=\rho_{I(x)}$